dinomite505/learning_terraform/001_terraform_basics/README.md

 - you will then be sent to that project
 - use the the given configuration block for any .tf file where you want to run Terraform

+- make sure you are properly authenticated **terraform login** command or use **credentials block**
+- if you use terraform login command, Terraform will generate an API token for your user and it will store that token and store it as a JSON file in the this folder /home/user/.terraform.d/credentials.tfrc.json
+- accept and then open given URL to create
+- choose the description for it and set the expiration
+- copy the token, paste it in your console and confirm with "yes"
+- if successful you will se a Terraform logo with your user